-- Transactions can lock all records in a datastore and keep them locked until they are ready to commit their changes.
-These are known as Pessimistic (or datastore) Locking. - Transactions can simply assume that things in the datastore will not change until they are ready to commit, not lock any records and then just before committing make a check for changes.
+- Lock all records in a datastore and keep them locked until they are ready to commit their changes.
+These are known as Pessimistic (or datastore) Locking. - Assume that things in the datastore will not change until they are ready to commit, not lock any records and then just before committing make a check for changes.
 This is known as Optimistic Locking.